input-output-hk/catalyst-ci/docs/src/guides/languages/python.md

 The first target `builder` is responsible to prepare an already configured Python environment, instal all needed tools and dependencies.
-Every Python project must be a [poetry](https://python-poetry.org) based project, so it is mandatory to have `pyproject.toml` file in the root dir of the project.
+Every Python project must be a [poetry](https://python-poetry.org) based project, so it is mandatory to have `pyproject.toml` and `poetry.lock` files in the root dir of the project.

 The fist step of the `builder` target is prepare a Python environment with poetry via `+python-base` target.